tylnesh/cpp-sdk-samples/README.md

-#Sample Apps for Affdex SDK for Windows
+#Sample Apps for Affdex C++ SDK for Windows / Linux

 Welcome to our repository on GitHub!
-Here you will find example code to get you started with our Affdex SDK 3.0 for Windows and begin emotion-enabling you own app!
-Documentation for the Windows SDK is at <a href=http://developer.affectiva.com/windows/>Affectiva's Developer Portal</a>.
+Here you will find example code to get you started with our Affdex SDK 3.0 and begin emotion-enabling you own app!
+Documentation for the SDKs is available on the <a href=http://developer.affectiva.com/>Affectiva's Developer Portal</a>.

 [![Build status](https://ci.appveyor.com/api/projects/status/pn2y9h8a3nnkiw41?svg=true)]
 (https://ci.appveyor.com/project/ahamino/win-sdk-samples)